CSCfi/csc-user-guide/docs/cloud/fgci/fgci-grid-certificates.md

 ) that generates and downloads the certificate to your local computer.
 The certificates are valid for one year at a time.

-Users log in to the Sertigo portal using their HAKA credentials (username and password in most cases).
+Users log in to the Sectigo portal using their HAKA credentials (username and password in most cases).
 To be able to log in, your Identity Provider ( i.e. home university or institute) most must be compatible with [eduGAIN] service.
-If the name of your home institute is not recognized by the Sertigo Certificate Manager (English institute names are recognized) that means that your home institute is not compatible with the eduGAIN service.
+If the name of your home institute is not recognized by the Sectigo Certificate Manager (English institute names are recognized) that means that your home institute is not compatible with the eduGAIN service.
 In this case you can still request a personal certificate from Nordugrid: [Personal